-We have audited the accompanying general purpose financial statements of Warren Shire Council, which comprises the Balance Sheet as at 30 June 2012, Income Statement, Statement of Comprehensive Income, Statement of Changes in Equity and Statement of Cash Flows for the year ended on that date, a summary of significant accounting policies and other explanatory notes and the Statement by Councillors and Management.
+We have audited the accompanying general purpose financial statements of Warren Shire Council, which comprises the Statement of Financial Position as at 30 June 2013, Income Statement, Statement of Comprehensive Income, Statement of Changes in Equity and Statement of Cash Flows for the year ended on that date, a summary of significant accounting policies and other explanatory notes and the Statement by Councillors and Management.
 The financial statements include the consolidated financial statements of the economic entity and the entities it controlled at year end or from time to time during the year.